smo0ths/UE4CommOpti/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Updated 11/11/2018
-*For Squad/Insurgency Sandstorm or other UE4 games for reference costomization and optimization
+*For Squad/Insurgency Sandstorm or other UE4 games for reference customization and optimization
 *Always testing stuff contact me twitch.tv/smoothschannel or discord for help or whatever

 Open Engine.ini and Copy/Paste commands/configs: